 Kate set the scene by putting Sellaio’s painting into historical and cultural context, describing how it was made and why and then beautifully telling the story it depicts.

 Although the painting now hangs on a wall in the Fitzwilliam Museum, Cupid and Psyche is a panel from a wedding chest, painted in egg tempera on a wooden panel.
+The colourful panel is from a spalliera, a decorated back board that would either be mounted on the wall as a headboard or attached to a cassone marriage chest.
 The project team were excited to chose this object as a focus for the Inspire 2020 project because as well as being a beautiful, lyrical painting it also held a functional purpose as a built object, a piece of furniture from a Renaissance home.
 We hoped that this would allow for infinite possibilities, interpretations and starting points back in the classroom.

 Download Kate’s powerpoint presentation here with: